-Women face wholly different health issues in prison than their male counterparts, with their incarceration further complicated by reproductive health concerns, maternal responsibilities to children outside of prison, and pregnancy in prison.
+Women face different health issues in prison than their male counterparts, with their incarceration further complicated by reproductive health concerns, maternal responsibilities to children outside of prison, and pregnancy in prison.
 In addition, one of the most salient points of difference between male and female prisoners is the prevalence of infectious diseases [5].
-It is a well-known fact that HIV is rampant in prisons, with a prevalence of 1.65 per cent among men compared to 3.35 per cent among women, and with Indigenous women carrying a heavier burden than non-Indigenous women as is seen on figure 1 [6].
+HIV is rampant in prisons, with a prevalence of 1.65% among men compared to 3.35% among women, and with Indigenous women carrying a heavier burden than non-Indigenous women as is seen on figure 1 [6].
 A significantly larger proportion of federally sentenced women than men have a psychotropic medication prescription—45.7% for women compared to 29.6% for men [4].
-Clearly, women in prison experience a disproportionate burden of socialization issues, medical problems that may include infectious diseases, and mental health illnesses.
+Clearly, women in prison experience a disproportionate burden of issues relating to familial obligations, medical problems that may include infectious diseases, and mental health illnesses.

-The choice by the author to focus on federally-incarcerated women is because the federal prison system presents a unique situation, different from provincial jails, where a prisoner is sentenced for a minimum of two years.
-This prolonged institutionalization poses a potentially more significant effect on the imprisoned person, since she is subject to the social dynamics, negotiations of power, constraints, and allowances afforded by the prison environment.
+The choice to focus on federally-incarcerated women was driven by the fact that the federal prison system presents a unique situation, different from provincial jails, where a prisoner is sentenced for a minimum of two years.
+This prolonged institutionalization poses a more significant effect on the imprisoned person, since she is subject to the social dynamics, negotiations of power, constraints, and allowances afforded by the prison environment.
 In the context of healthcare, federal prisons also have a greater potential to effect change in the prisoner’s health status and lifestyle behaviors.
-While in prison, government institutions may have the opportunity to comprehensively treat chronic medical, social, and mental problems that often are not addressed in short-term institutions [8].
-As expressed by Dominique Robert, a criminology researcher from the University of Ottawa, and her colleagues, “for some women, incarceration becomes a time to reconstruct themselves, physically and mentally through access to healthcare, though limited,” [5].
+While in prison, government institutions may have the opportunity to comprehensively treat chronic medical, social, and mental problems that often are not addressed in short-term institutions [7].
+As expressed by Dominique Robert, a researcher from the University of Ottawa, and her colleagues, “for some women, incarceration becomes a time to reconstruct themselves, physically and mentally through access to healthcare, though limited,” [5].

 A Profile of Women Prisoners